ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     [INFO]
     InfoVersion	        = Version of the INI file layout.
-    LastCheck           = Last check for this emulator.
+    LastCheck           = Last check for this emulator on the offical author website (if still avaiable).
     CompleteFlag        = All versions and downloads completed till LastCheck date?
 (1=yes)

     [EMULATOR]